-Other expense was \$0.1 million \$0.6 million, for the three months ended June 30, 2023 September 30, 2023, as compared to other income of \$0.1 million for the three months ended June 30, 2022 September 30, 2022.
-Other expense The increase was primarily due to foreign currency revaluation losses.
+Other expense was \$0.6 million, for the three months ended September 30, 2023, as compared to other income of \$0.1 million for the three months ended September 30, 2022.
+The increase was primarily due to foreign currency revaluation losses.